catholicgoodnws/markdown-portfolio/_includes/04-lists.md

 Catholic Good News endeavors to
-1. Increase our awareness about the life of the prophets and other real life stories in the old testament.
+1. Increase our awareness about the life of the prophets and other real life stories in the Old Testament and New Testament.
 2. Share the parables of Jesus and unveil the message behind each parable.
 3. Provide moral lesson that we can apply into our daily lives.
 4. Help us to